aratik711/docker-workshop/exercise-3.md

 **NOTE:** You will need to pass two additional flags to the docker run command to get it to launch an interactive terminal session.

 To start the redis server use the following command: `redis-server /usr/src/custom-redis.conf &`.
-Press Enter after you see a meesage: The server is now ready to accept connections on port 6379
+Press Enter after you see a message: The server is now ready to accept connections on port 6379

 To connect to the redis server execute `redis-cli`, then execute `ping` check if the response is `PONG`